dhruvmalik007/Team1_avalanche_hackathon/app/web3-react-dapp-example/README.md

 # Getting Started with Core web3-react connector

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This package uses Next.js 14 App Router.

-We then installed `@avalabs/avalanche-connector`.
-After that you can open `src -> context -> web3Connection.context.tsx`
+We use `@privy-io/react-auth` for login (wallet/OAuth) and viem for on-chain interactions.

 This is meant to be the simplest example as possible and thus only deals with connecting dApps to the Core extension.

 ## Connect to Core Button

-You can open `src -> pages -> connect.tsx` to see a VERY rudementary version of the checking for Core connector.
+See `app/components/Topbar.tsx` and `app/providers.tsx` for the Privy provider and UI.

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn dev`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\